top of page

 Sadow

 Following tradition, I changed into an ethnic red 'sadow' during the reception.
-This is an Indian dress, which has been blessed and is a gift from the groom's family to the bride.
+This is an Indian sari, which has been blessed and is a gift from the groom's family to the bride.
 The groom's mother and family help the bride dress, and she makes her second grand entrance to meet her groom, who is eagerly awaiting her arrival.

 close red.JPG